 Agincourt

-In pursuit of his claim to the French throne, Henry V of England and an army of about 11,000 men invaded Normandy in August 1415.
-They took Harfleur in September, but by then half their troops had been lost to disease and battle casualties.
-Henry decided to move northeast to Calais, whence his diminished forces could return to England.
-Large French forces under the constable Charles I d'Albret blocked his line of advance to the north, however.
+In pursuit of his claim to the French throne, Henry V of England, along with an army of about 11,000 men, invaded Normandy in August 1415.
+After capturing Harfleur in September, his forces were significantly diminished due to disease and battle casualties.
+Facing such losses, Henry decided to move northeast to Calais for a return to England.
+However, his route was blocked by large French forces under Charles I d'Albret, the French constable.

 You Might Also Like: